ingzkp/kotlinx-serialization-bfl/README.md

 ### Implementing Serializers for existing types
 In cases where a pre-defined type needs to be serialized, meaning that you cannot add `@Serializable` or `@FixedLength` annotations, one can introduce a surrogate class, and transform to and from that type.
-This library offers the `Surrogate` and `BaseSerializer` classes to aid with this implementation.
+This library offers the `Surrogate` and `SurrogateSerializer` classes to aid with this implementation.

 Consider the following type:
 ```kotlin